Denzil Forrester features in ‘Dance Your Way Home’

 As a young man growing up in East London, Forrester was struck by the freedom of expression in the reggae and dub nightclubs in Hackney: a marked contrast to the daily lives of London’s Afro-Caribbean community at that time.
 He began bringing paper, pastel and charcoal into the clubs – sketching to the length of a record in the semi-darkness.
 In his studio the next morning, Forrester would transpose the sketches into large-scale paintings, using dynamic brushstrokes to echo the gestures of the dancing revellers.

-Over the summer, you can find a series of artworks inside and outside the Southbank, which celebrate all of the ways that dance connects communities.
+You can find a series of artworks inside and outside the Southbank, which celebrate all of the ways that dance connects communities.